shadab14meb346/serverless-graphql-starter-template/README.md

 ## How to setup local dev environment

+#### Note:
-#### Note: The steps mentioned below is for ubuntu.
-For MAC as well it should remain same as ubuntu.
-But for windows some things might change.
+- The steps mentioned below is for ubuntu.
+- For MAC as well it should remain same as ubuntu.
+- But for windows some things might change.
 I haven't tested for the windows yet.
+- VERY IMPORTANT: Make sure to keep the node version less then 15

 ### Prerequisites

 - Docker
 - Docker Compose
-- NodeJS
+- NodeJS V < 15

 ### Steps